 Mt.
 Union Cemetery straight past the corn field.

-Soldiers lining up behind the wagon.
+Soldiers on each side lining up behind the wagon.

 Walking behind the casket with the drumming playing...